-for growth and development than its predecessor, Plan Edmonton.
+The MDP provides more direction for growth and development than its predecessor, Plan Edmonton.
 Unlike Plan Edmonton, The Way We Grow focuses on land use, growth and development instead of all municipal responsibilities.

 The Plan's physical growth strategy acknowledges the role that Edmonton plays as the urban centre of the Edmonton Capital Region.
 It addresses the challenge of accommodating growth in a manner that supports the goal of financial sustainability, while preserving and sustaining Edmonton's environment.

-The Plan provides a city building framework that acknowledges the infrastructure and operations that arise from land use decisions and optimizes our current and future
+The Plan provides a city building framework that acknowledges the City's long term costs for infrastructure and operations that arise from land use decisions and optimizes our current and future public investments.